Q: What is your name, where are you from?

 Q: What do you think helped prep you best for LIFT?

-A: So my uncle is a pilot at Republic Airways, so he kind of told me all the things that I might need to know, including study habits that I needed to form before I got to LIFT as well as ways that flight training could be different from like regular high school or college.
+A: So my uncle is a pilot at Southwest Airlines, so he kind of told me all the things that I might need to know, including study habits that I needed to form before I got to LIFT as well as ways that flight training could be different from like regular high school or college.

 Q: What did your journey to aviation look like?